Netruk44/Netruk44.github.io/content/project/2026-wolverine-v3-pro-linux-driver-for-back-paddle-support/index.md

 * **State**: Initial experimental release, SteamOS support only
 * **Source**: [GitHub](https://www.github.com/Netruk44/wolverine-v3-pro-linux)

+## Download
+For security, no direct download is available for this driver.
+Users must build the driver themselves from source.

+The GitHub repository contains a script which completely handles building and management (install/enable/disable/uninstall) of the driver.

+Follow the instructions in the "Quick Start" section of the repository's README for further instructions.

 ## Known Limitations

 - Wired USB connection to the controller only.
 Wireless is not supported yet.